-The most recent May 2016 report found that there are still more than 1,000,000 Syrians suffering under siege in locations in Damascus, Rural Damascus, Homs, Deir Ezzor, and Idlib governorates.
-An additional 1,400,000 additional people live in areas on the Siege Watch “Watchlist,” which face siege-like conditions and are at risk of becoming completely besieged.
+The most March 2017 report found that there are nearly 1,000,000 Syrians suffering under siege in locations in Damascus, Rural Damascus, Homs, Deir Ezzor, and Idlib governorates.
+An additional 1,300,000 additional people live in areas on the Siege Watch “Watchlist,” which face siege-like conditions and are at risk of becoming completely besieged.
 Despite unprecedented international efforts in recent months, not a single siege was lifted and conditions in many areas worsened.

 The main types of Syrian communities of concern have been designated on the map:

 - Besieged – These are the areas that have been under long-term siege (6+ months), and are currently being monitored by the Siege Watch project, and they are further broken down into a Tier classification.
 These classifications are described in more detail in the next section.

 - Watchlist – These areas are at high risk of being under long-term siege and may be added to the Siege Watch monitoring project in the future.
 The communities in this category are either under Partial Siege – where many of the conditions of a siege are met but there remain a limited number of un-blockaded access points that may be usable at least part of the time – or have been besieged for 6 months or less.